deeash9995/JFST_Code_Variables/JavaVariablesReadMe.md

         isMinor --> boolean,

-    2.Assign values for the variables and print.
+    2.Assign values for the variables and print them.